 You'll Need to Study for More Time If...

-You take a while to learn from your mistakes - On standardized tests it can be difficult to accumulate knowledge about your mistakes and apply it to future scenarios.
-If you have particular difficulty with identifying and understanding your mistakes, you may need more study time.
+You take a while to learn from your mistakes—On standardized tests it can be difficult to accumulate knowledge about your mistakes and apply it to future scenarios.
+If you have particular difficulty identifying and understanding your mistakes, you may need more study time.

-You've already studied a lot without much score improvement - In this case, it might be time to change study tactics as well as commit to more hours.
+You've already studied a lot without much score improvement—In this case, it might be time to change study tactics and commit to more hours.
 Reevaluate how you've been studying.
 If you're just taking a bunch of practice tests and not really investigating your incorrect answers, you probably won't see much of an improvement in your scores.

 You'll Need to Study for Less Time If...

-You are new to the test - This one’s unlikely if you’re coming up on senior year, but even if you just haven’t studied a lot up to this point, it will be easier for you to make improvements quickly.
+You are new to the test—This one's unlikely if you're coming up on your senior year, but even if you just haven't studied a lot up to this point, it will be easier for you to make improvements quickly.

 Remember that literal osmosis is not a viable studying technique.